 Conflict Between Intellectual Property Law And Competition Law: Critical And Comparative Analysis

-Competition law and intellectual property law has different occupied field and enacted to cater distinct objectives.
-There is a dire need to understand the smooth functioning of the both the laws.1 Competition law regulate those practices which has anti-competitive effect on market and thus hampering the smooth functioning of the market.
+Competition law and intellectual property law has different occupied field and enacted to cater to distinct objectives.
+There is a dire need to understand the smooth functioning of both laws.1 Competition law regulates those practices which have an anti-competitive effect on the market and thus hampering the smooth functioning of the market.
 On the other hand, IPR talks about the exclusive monopoly right to the holder.
-The non-excludable character that has been created by IPR that causes deadlock2 between the two essentially which creates interface between two respective laws.
-Thus, it creates a tussle between the IPR and Competition laws which needs to be resolved cordially.
+The non-excludable character that has been created by IPR causes deadlock2 between the two essentially which creates an interface between two respective laws.
+Thus, it creates a tussle between the IPR and Competition laws that need to be resolved cordially.

 II.
 COURT’S OPINION IN DIFFERENT JURISDICTION

-The traditional notions relating to IPR laws is that they create exclusive monopolies in the market and thus antithetical to antitrust practices.6 But, with the advancement of jurisprudence on Intellectual Property Laws it was inferred that such reward theory provides substitute products and technologies to the people and increase the variety of options to the consumers and reduce the anti-competitive practices in the market.7 The Department of Justice has created “SAFETY ZONE”8 which provides no imposition of any restriction on the IP Licensing agreement unless and until it creates any appreciable adverse in the market by way of patent pooling which results into coordinating prices or refusal of license which results into competitive harm.
+The traditional notions relating to IPR laws is that they create exclusive monopolies in the market and thus antithetical to antitrust practices.6 But, with the advancement of jurisprudence on Intellectual Property Laws it was inferred that such reward theory provides substitute products and technologies to the people and increases the variety of options to the consumers, and reduces the anti-competitive practices in the market.7 The Department of Justice has created “SAFETY ZONE”8 which provides no imposition of any restriction on the IP Licensing agreement unless and until it creates any appreciable adverse in the market by way of patent pooling which results in coordinating prices or refusal of the license which results into competitive harm.